AllphinsPilot/slate/source/includes/_flags.md

 ### The flag object

 A flag is a recipe to compute a specific risk for a given asset.
-This allows us to automatically compute if an asset is in a hurricane zone, or if the oil field reserve is low.
+This allows us to automatically compute if an asset is in a hurricane zone, or if the field reserves are low etc...

 #### Attributes